seb303/DnBrowse/README.md

 ## Features

-Shows a tree-view of Denizen data within a web-browser.
+Shows a tree view of Denizen data within a web-browser.

 ### Flags